christau/sanlight_wifi_dimmer/README.md

 Here's the pinout
 ![](socket.jpg)

-Here's the bill of materials I used
+# Bill of materials
-- Wemos D1 mini
+## Wemos D1 mini
 ![](wemos-d1.jpg)
-- Buck converter 12Vdc -> 5Vdc
+## Buck converter 12Vdc -> 5Vdc
 ![](buck-converter-front.jpg) ![](buck-converter-back.jpg)
-- PWM converter 0-10Vdc
+## PWM converter 0-10Vdc
 ![](pwm-converter-front.jpg) ![](pwm-converter-back.jpg)
-- Wieland plug
+## Wieland plug
 ![](plug-front.jpg) ![](plug-back.jpg)

+# Wiring
 The basic wiring should be obvious and the PWM input of the PWM converter should be soldered to D1 of the Wemos D1.

+# Tasmota
 After connecting everything you should upload Tasmota to the Wemos D1 and set it up accordingly.

 ![](tasmota1.jpg) ![](tasmota2.jpg)

 Now this is ready to be integrated into the smart home of your choice.

-Do not use a propriatery smart home if you value freedom of knowledge.
+**Do not use a propriatery smart home if you value freedom of knowledge.**